Skip to content

 Philosophy

-eslint-plugin-code-style exists because consistent code formatting goes beyond what Prettier and existing ESLint plugins cover.
+eslint-plugin-code-style exists because consistent code formatting goes beyond what ESLint's built-in rules cover.
 Here are the principles that guide every rule in the plugin.

 Filling the Gaps

-Prettier handles basic formatting: indentation, semicolons, trailing commas, line width.
-But it deliberately avoids opinions on many structural patterns.
-Existing ESLint plugins focus on catching bugs and enforcing best practices, not formatting style.
+Base formatters handle whitespace: indentation, semicolons, trailing commas, line width.
+They deliberately avoid opinions on structural patterns.
+ESLint's built-in rules and most plugins focus on catching bugs and enforcing best practices, not formatting style.
+This plugin fills what they leave behind.

 Self-Sufficient Rules